GridPlus/gridplus-sdk/docs/index.md

 # Getting Addresses

 You may retrieve some number of addresses for supported cryptocurrencies.
 The Lattice uses [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki)-compliant highly-deterministic (HD) wallets for generating addresses.
-You may request a set of contiguous addresses (e.g. indices 5 to 10 or 33 to 36) based on a currency (`ETH` or `BTC`).
+You may request a set of contiguous addresses (e.g. indices 5 to 10 or 33 to 36).
+You will need to specify the path to the starting index (including the `currenty_type` index to capture the type of address; note that only ETH and BTC addresses are currently supported).

 > NOTE: For now, you may only request a maximum of 10 addresses at a time from the Lattice per request

+> NOTE: For BTC, the type of address returned will be based on the user's setting.
+For example, if the user's latter is configured to return segwit addresses, you will get addresses that start with `3`.

 An example request looks like: